temporalio/documentation/docs/concept-overview.md

 The Temporal solution consists of a programming framework (Temporal SDK) and a backend service (Temporal Server).

 The [Temporal Server](/docs/server-introduction) provides a durable virtual memory that is not linked to any specific process.
-It preserves the full application state, including function stacks with local variables, across all kinds of hosting and software related failures.
+It preserves the full application state (including function stacks with local variables) across all kinds of hosting and software related failures.

 A [Temporal SDK](/docs/sdks-introduction) then enables you to write your application code using the full power of the programming language, while the Temporal Server handles the durability, availability, and scalability of the application.